 It’s common for insurance companies to reduce your disability benefit if you get other payments.
 In other words, they offset their payment — usually dollar-for-dollar.
 For example, let’s say you get a CPP disability payment of $900 per month.
 In this case, your insurance company reduces their payment by $900 per month.

-Other offsets include money you get from workers’ compensation, personal injury settlements, severance payments, or CERB payments, to name a few.
+Other offsets include money you get from workers’ compensation, personal injury settlements, or severance payments, to name a few.

 For more information, check out: